opensearch-project/project-website/_posts/2023-12-05-improving-document-retrieval-with-sparse-semantic-encoders.md

 ## Sparse encoders perform better on unfamiliar datasets

-In our previous [blog post](https://opensearch.org/blog/semantic-science-benchmarks), we mentioned that searching with dense embeddings presents challenges when encoders are facing unfamiliar content.
+In our previous [blog post](https://opensearch.org/blog/semantic-science-benchmarks), we mentioned that searching with dense embeddings presents challenges when encoders encounter unfamiliar content.
 When an encoder trained on one dataset is used on a different dataset, the encoder often produces unpredictable embeddings, resulting in poor search result relevance.

 Often, BM25 performs better than dense encoders on BEIR datasets that incorporate strong domain knowledge.
-In these cases, sparse encoders fall back on keyword-based matching, ensuring that their search results are no worse than BM25 ones.
+In these cases, sparse encoders can fall back on keyword-based matching, ensuring that their search results are no worse than those produced by BM25.
 For a comparison of search result relevance benchmarks, see [Table I](#benchmarking-results).

-## Out of sparse encoders, document-only encoders are the most efficient
+## Among sparse encoders, document-only encoders are the most efficient

 You can run a neural sparse search in two modes: **bi-encoder** and **document-only**.

 In bi-encoder mode, both documents and search queries are passed through deep encoders.
 In document-only mode, documents are still passed through deep encoders, but search queries are instead tokenized.
 In this mode, document encoders are trained to learn more synonym association in order to increase recall.
 By eliminating the online inference phase, you can **save computational resources** and **significantly reduce latency**.
-For benchmarks, compare the `Neural sparse doc-only` column with other columns in [Table II](#table-ii-speed-comparison-in-terms-of-latency-and-throughput).
+For benchmarks, compare the `Neural sparse document-only` column with the other columns in [Table II](#table-ii-speed-comparison-in-terms-of-latency-and-throughput).

 ## Neural sparse search outperforms other search methods in benchmarking tests

-For benchmarking, we used a cluster containing 3 `r5.8xlarge` data nodes and 1 `r5.12xlarge` leader/ML node.
-We evaluated search relevance for all evaluated search methods in terms of NCDG@10.
+For benchmarking, we used a cluster containing 3 `r5.8xlarge` data nodes and 1 `r5.12xlarge` leader/machine learning (ML) node.
+We measured search relevance for all evaluated search methods in terms of NCDG@10.
 Additionally, we compared the runtime speed and the resource cost of each method.

-### Here are the key takeaways:
+Here are the key takeaways:

 * Both modes provide the highest relevance on the BEIR and Amazon ESCI datasets.
 * Without online inference, the search latency of document-only mode is comparable to BM25.